 This is another non-stimulant pre-workout that we offer at 1st Phorm.

-The main focus of AlphaSurge DRV is to help with blood flow, oxygen, nutrient, and water delivery to the muscle cell.
+The main focus of AlphaSurge is to help with blood flow, oxygen, nutrient, and water delivery to the muscle cell.

 It incorporates ingredients like glycerol, agmatine, and l-norvaline, which is what creates this effect.